List of The Dumping Ground characters: Kelly Bellman

 Kelly Bellman, portrayed by Sandy Foster, made her first appearance on 13 October 2015 in series 3 of The Dumping Ground during the episode "free to Good Home".

 After catching Dexter (Alexander Aze) trying to shoplift, Sasha (Annabelle Davis) goes home and Murphy (Thomas and Oliver Waldram) is all alone.
 When Kelly returns home, she tells Sasha that she has had a call from a social worker about her running off, but won't tell.
 Sasha tells her mum that she caught Dexter trying to shoplift some nappies and that she needs to be there for her brothers.
 When Kelly hints on about being skint, Sasha tells her that she can't help her anymore.

 When Sasha comes home after going to the park with Dexter and his friend, Kelly tells Sasha she is managing with Dexter and Murphy (Fred Montgomery Scott), but having her back would be a risk.
 Sasha is delighted when Kelly announces she is pregnant with her new partner's daughter, but is left upset when Kelly says it wouldn't work with Sasha living at home.
 Kelly's daughter is born with dwarfism, like Sasha.
-When Sasha finds out her stepbrother, Roddy (Alfie Browne-Sykes), is involving Dexter in burglaries, she finds Dexter in a building with stolen things and that Kelly is involved.
+When Sasha discovers her stepbrother, Roddy (Alfie Browne-Sykes), is involving Dexter in burglaries, she finds Dexter in a building with stolen things and that Kelly is involved.
 Dexter moves back with Kelly and Kev, but Sasha chooses to remain at The Dumping Ground.